Get a Quote

 Advertise Your Event

 The old adage "You have to spend money to make money" is often accurate, at least when it comes to garage sales.
 In this case, you'll need to spend money placing an ad in your local newspaper.
-People who garage-saletake their garage sale shopping seriously check the newspaper for information about sales in their area.
+People who take their garage sale shopping seriously check the newspaper for information about sales in their area.
 Before writing your ad, confirm how much space is included for the ad price.
 If you write too much and go over the word limit, the paper will charge you per word.
 This adds up quickly.
 Write an ad that's concise.
 Tell people what you're selling, but list the big ticket items first.
 The most popular things to sell include furniture, toys, and collectibles.
 Your ad should feature your address, the dates that you'll be holding the garage sale and the times that you intend your sale to run.

 Today, social media is a great way to advertise your garage sale.
 Let your Facebook friends know when you'll be having your sale, and ask them to share the information with their friends.
 This can reach a large number of people.
 You can also tweet about it or display a few of the items that you intend to sell on Instagram.